vimeo/VIMNetworking/README.md

 # VIMNetworking

+:warning::warning::warning:
+This library has been deprecated and will be removed from Github on March 1, 2017.
+Use [VimeoNetworking](https://github.com/vimeo/VimeoNetworking/) instead.
+:warning::warning::warning:

 `VIMNetworking` is an Objective-C library that enables interaction with the [Vimeo API](https://developers.vimeo.com).
 It handles authentication, request submission, and request cancellation.
 Advanced features include caching and powerful model object parsing.

 If you'd like to upload videos check out [VimeoUpload](https://github.com/vimeo/VimeoUpload).